cosmos/gravity-bridge/spec/readme.md

 Generally anyone that wants the peg zone to be successful has an incentive to run the relayer process.

-It follows updates to the Ethereum chain by communicating with a node-local Ethereum node.
-When it detects locked or burned updates by the smart contracts, it sends a signed message to the ABCI app.

 # Transfer Protocols